 The best way for doctors to avoid a misdiagnosis is to collect a detailed patient history, perform a thorough physical and neurological exam, and utilize appropriate medical tests and scans.
 Failing to do so could cause significant harm to the patient or even death.

 Philadelphia Attorneys for Misdiagnosed Neurological Conditions

-If you or someone you know was a victim of a misdiagnosed neurological condition or failure to diagnose in Pennsylvania, contact the experienced misdiagnosis attorneys at Lopez McHugh LLP as soon as possible for a confidential and free consultation.
-Our attorneys help you understand your legal rights and pursue compensation for your injuries.
+If you or someone you know was a victim of a misdiagnosed neurological condition or failure to diagnose in Pennsylvania, contact the experienced medical malpractice attorneys at Lopez McHugh LLP as soon as possible for a confidential and free consultation.
+Our attorneys will explain your legal rights and pursue compensation on your behalf for your injuries and other damages.